rconjoe/flickpicker/CONTRIBUTION.md

    - A clear and descriptive title.
    - Steps to reproduce the issue.
    - Expected and actual behavior.
-   - Screenshots or logs, if applicable.
+   - Screenshots, logs or short video, if applicable.

 ### Suggesting Features